 Different Forms of Magnesium and Their Uses

-• Magnesium Citrate: Well absorbed; helpful for constipation
+• Magnesium Citrate: Well absorbed and helpful for constipation

-• Magnesium Glycinate: Gentle on the stomach; supports relaxation, stress reduction, and insomnia relief
+• Magnesium Glycinate: Gentle on digestion and supportive for stress and sleep

-• Magnesium Maleate: Gentle on digestion; helpful for chronic pain
+• Magnesium Malate: Gentle and helpful for chronic pain and fatigue

-• Magnesium Taurate: Supports blood pressure regulation and insulin resistance
+• Magnesium Taurate: Helps regulate blood pressure and insulin response

-• Magnesium Sulfate: Found in Epsom salts; promotes relaxation
+• Magnesium Sulfate: Found in Epsom salts and promotes relaxation

-• Magnesium Threonate: Crosses the blood-brain barrier; supports memory and cognition
+• Magnesium Threonate: Crosses the blood–brain barrier and supports cognition

 Safety of Magnesium Supplementation

-For most people, magnesium is safe and well tolerated.
-However, individuals with kidney disease, heart block, bleeding disorders, or myasthenia gravis should consult a healthcare provider before supplementation.
+Magnesium is safe for most people.
+It is usually well tolerated.
+Individuals with kidney disease, heart block, bleeding disorders, or myasthenia gravis should consult a healthcare provider before use.

-Possible side effects include diarrhea, nausea, and abdominal cramping.
-Rare but serious complications of excessive magnesium intake may include:
+Common side effects include diarrhea, nausea, and abdominal cramping.
+Rare but serious effects of excess intake may include:

 • Low blood pressure